Rudy Giuliani Says He’s Not Aware Of Investigation Into Him, Says Reports Are Part Of ‘Political Attack’

 As The Inquisitr reported, Donald Trump’s personal lawyer and former New York City mayor, Rudy Giuliani, is under investigation by federal prosecutors in Manhattan.
 According to sources close to the situation, the criminal probe is examining whether Giuliani violated foreign lobbying disclosure laws during talks with the Ukranian government.
-The news comes not long after two of Giuliani’s Ukraine associates, Lev Parnas and Igor Fruman, who were arrested on campaign finance violations.
+The news comes not long after two of Giuliani’s Ukraine associates, Lev Parnas and Igor Fruman, were arrested on campaign finance violations.

 Despite the spotlight on Giuliani and his associates, he told CNN that he’s not aware of a criminal investigation into his dealings with the Eastern European country after being pressed about his knowledge of the probe.

 “No, nothing but leaks, which has to tell you whether they are or are not investigating, it’s a political attack.
-Otherwise, why leak it?” he said, adding that the investigation would have been kept secret if it was a legitimate investigation.
+Otherwise, why leak it?” he said, adding that the investigation would have been kept a secret if it was a legitimate investigation.

 Giuliani has admitted to meeting with Ukranian officials but denies wrongdoing.
 He also claims that his work with Ukraine was on behalf of Trump.
 If this is true, Giuliani is shielded from foreign lobbying laws.